-David specializes in strategic transformation for companies seeking to move to the next stage of their evolution.
-Consulting services are crafted to individual needs and may include strategic planning, governance, compensation schemes, operations management, service offering definition, strategic client development, enterprise-wide leadership development or M&A activities.
+David specializes in strategic transformation for organizations seeking to progress to the next stage of operational maturity.
+Areas of depth include strategic planning, governance, operations management, service offering definition, strategic client development, enterprise-wide leadership development, and M&A activities.

 David has a BS degree in Management Engineering from Rensselaer Polytechnic Institute, and has done graduate work in international finance at George Mason University.
 Following college, he was commissioned in the US Army and served three years as a combat engineer.
 He lives in Alexandria, VA and enjoys sailing, skiing, gardening and woodworking.